WSUCEG-7140/Team-Beta/meeting_minutes/Standup_meeting3.md

 Lavanaya Nelakurthi is still working on Issue #73, which involves creating a html code for Quiz Page.

-Mohana Kavya Chunduri is assigned toIssue #29 (Testing the data)
+Mohana Kavya Chunduri is assigned to Issue #29 (Testing the data).

 Krishna Priya Thammana is still working on Issue #104, which involves a backend code using python.

-Bharat Goru is assigned to work on Issue #28, which involves traing the data model and Issue #104(Create a backend code using python).
+Bharat Goru is assigned to work on Issue #28, which involves training the data model and Issue #104(Create a backend code using python).

 ## Next Meeting Details: